richardwaters9049/InMemoryGraphDB/README.md

 - Add or Remove Nodes: Functions to manage nodes in the graph.
 - Add or Remove Edges: Functions to manage relationships between nodes.
-- Query Neighbors: Retrieve neighbors of a specific node.
+- Query Neighbours: Retrieve neighbours of a specific node.
 - Check Existence: Verify if nodes and edges exist.

 ## Project Structure